ghc/ghc/docs/users_guide/flags.rst

 ==============

 This section is a quick-reference for GHC's command-line flags.
-For each flag, we also list its static/dynamic status (see :ref:`static-dynamic-flags`), and the flag's opposite (if available).
+For each flag, we also list its mode/dynamic status (see :ref:`mode-dynamic-flags`), and the flag's opposite (if available).

 Verbosity options
 -----------------